CODARcode/cheetah/README.md

 Cori | :white_check_mark: | :white_check_mark: | In progress

-###white_check_mark Running on Summit
+### Running on Summit
-Due to the highly heterogeneous architecture of Summit and the associated `jsrun` utility to run jobs, running Cheetah on Summit mandates using the `node-layout` property of a Sweep.
+Due to the highly heterogeneous architecture of Summit and the associated `jsrun` utility to run jobs, running Cheetah on Summit mandates using the `node-layout` property of a Sweep where users have to map processes to resources on a node.
 See [examples/04-gray-scott/cheetah-summit.py](examples/04-gray-scott/cheetah-summit.py) to see an example.

 ## Usage